Nasal Obstruction Specialist in Manhattan

 If a patient’s nasal obstruction cannot be resolved using prescribed medications, the next option is to consider simple surgical procedures to remove the blockage.
 Dr. Silvers utilizes a number of refined techniques to ensure that these surgeries are performed quickly, and will require minimal recovery.

-To address the concerns of a nasal obstruction or other nasal condition with a specialist in Manhattan, please contact Madison ENT at (212) 213-3339 today to schedule a consultation!
+To address the concerns of nasal obstruction or other nasal conditions with a specialist in Manhattan, please contact Madison ENT at (212) 213-3339 today to schedule a consultation!
+ENT specialist Stacey Silvers is board-certified by the American Board of Otolaryngology, has been named among America’s Top Otolaryngologists every year since 2003, and specializes in treating nasal obstructions.